Home

 Batteries have to be in secure, and covered battery boxes.
 They have to be easily accessible in order to be easy to maintain and check them.
 They have to have properly sized marine cabling, and connections.

 The battery charger should be sized appropriately, thus providing @ 20% of the total battery bank amperage capacity.
 I have always preferred an automatic multi-stage 3 or 4 phase charger.
-More on this below.
+More on

 I find that the biggest factors that relate to battery life are related to the battery cables, battery maintenance, and the charging.
 Once you calculate what your needs are, you can size your battery bank accordingly.